FilipeDeboni/FilipeDeboni/README.md

 ## A Front-End Developer
 - 📍 Brazil
-- 🤓 studying Analysis and Development of Systems
 - 🎓 Post-graduated in Cognitive Sciences and Interaction Design
+- 🤓 studying Analysis and Development of Systems (2nd graduation)
 - 🧘 hobbies include meditation, travel, bike, games and design

 ## Languages and Tools